Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 ## 6/07/2024
 - Refactored some code that was wrong
 - Tested some more code to see if something breaks
+- used a base58 calculator for the code

 ## Carmin Vuong